lornevgreen/CloudBank-V2/README.md

 ## Retrieve Pay Forward Service

-Allows a client to get money from a Communication Broker.
+This allows a client to get money from a Communication Broker.

-The client must know the account name or number that they are using.
+The client must know the account name or the number that they are using.

 The client must first get a ticket to prove that they own that box.

-Actio is either Download or "bank" which means move it to thei bank.
+Action is either Download or "bank," which means move it to their bank.

 Sample GET request
 ```http